Adamelmusiael/house-prices-regression/README.md

 * scaled the data,
 * encoded non numerical data.
 3. Model Building

+  This part will be devided into 2 parts.

+   **Part 1.** Here I ve done some operations with DNNs I've started with preparing data than I ve moved to model building.
+Here I've created model  architecture and did some deeper recognition and first submission (baseline).
+After that I did hyperparameter tunning which resulted in finding new better  hyperparameters and better score.
+Finally I've experimented with ensembled methods and this let me get way further to the top 30% of the competition.

+  Part 2.
 4. Hyperparameter Optimization
 5. Test prediction
 6. Experimentation